bigfix/developer.bigfix.com/site/reference/types/bes-site-set.md

 # type: bes site set

-The &lt;bes site set&lt; inspectors iterate over the BES sites and return a set of such sites.
+The &lt;bes site set&gt; inspectors iterate over the BES sites and return a set of such sites.

 # element of &lt;bes site set&gt; : bes site